KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 - you want to reduce **multicollinearity** (highly correlated predictors)
 - you want a **cleaner input** for downstream models (classification/regression)

 Textbook intuition: ML is essentially about finding **useful transformations / representations** of data.
-These transformations can include **linear projections that may destroy information**-that’s exactly what PCA is.
+These transformations can include **linear projections that may destroy information** - that’s exactly what PCA is.

 > Garzon summarizes PCA’s intent as extracting features that retain the most **variance/covariance**, flattening data into fewer dimensions (often 2D/3D) for understanding and analysis.